 Truck drivers are required to follow the rules set forth by the Federal Motor Carrier Safety Administration (FMCSA) when it comes to the number of consecutive hours they are allowed to drive without taking a break.

-The truck driver log book is one of the most critical documents necessary to a truck accident case.
-Why?
+The truck driver logbook is one of the most critical documents necessary for a truck accident case.
+Why is that?

 Logs Ensure Rest

-One of the most important reasons that a truck driver log book is used in an accident case is to look at the rest taken by the driver involved in the crash.
-Truck driver log books ensure that the drivers are getting the required rest and not continuing to drive past the states FMCSA regulations.
-If the log does not show the necessary time off from driving for the driver who was involved in an accident, it could wind up being an open and shut case.
+One of the most important reasons that a truck driver's logbook is used in an accident case is to look at the rest taken by the driver involved in the crash.
+Truck driver logbooks ensure that drivers:

 Logs Show Violations

 A truck driver's logbook is a clear record that is crucial evidence in a commercial truck accident.
 All accident investigations will aim to determine liability and include checking and analyzing the logbook.

 Logbook data that can be used in a personal injury claim involving a commercial truck accident include: